 the case in Phillips v.
 Brooks as well as Lewis v.
 Avery

-6. Sale Under Statutory Power: A sale made in exercise of a power conferred an Actof parliament passes a good title e.g. Sale a :-
+6. Sale Under Statutory Power: A sale made in exercise of a power conferred by an Actof parliament passes a good title e.g. Sale by a :-

 a.
 Liquidator Under the Companies Act

 b.
-Sale a chargee under the Registered Land Act or Mortgagee under the I.T.P.A.
+Sale by a chargee under the Registered Land Act or Mortgagee under the I.T.P.A.

 c.
 Sale under the Disposal of Uncollected Goods Act

 Under Section 23 (2) (6) of the Act a sale made in pursuant to an order of a court of competent jurisdiction passes a good title in accordance with the provisions of Section 23(2) (b) of the Act.

 8. Sale in Market Overt: At Common Law, sale in market overt passed a good title to the buyer provided he took the gook the goods in good faith, for value and without notice of any defect in the seller’s title.
 Market Overt has been defined as an open, public and legally constituted market.
 Before 1994, every shop in the city of London was market Overt and all goods sold under defective title conferred good title to the buyers provided the buyer took in good faith and the sale took place in public place.

 Market Overts in the U.K. were created by statute, charter or arose from prescription.

 This is the oldest exception to the principle of Nemo Dat but does not apply in Kenya.